nxskok/notes/slides_c32.md

 ## Reading in the file

-- Use read_csv with the name of the file, in quotes.
-Save the read-in file in something, here called mydata.
+- Use `read_csv` with the name of the file, in quotes.
+Save the read-in file in something, here called `mydata`.
 Make a new code chunk for
 this: